 However you’re feeling right now, it’s valid.

 Common humanity is what connects us all globally.
-Universally, we all want just two things: to be happy, and to be free from pain.
-(I don’t know anyone who wakes up in the morning and says to themselves “I hope I have a miserable day today)”.
+It’s recognising that as humans we all want just two things: to be happy, and to be free from pain.
+(I don’t know anyone who wakes up in the morning and says “I hope I have a miserable day today)”.

 The problem is, it is sometimes our efforts to be free from pain or our desire to be happy, that can lead to greater difficulty.
 When we are sad or anxious, we can isolate and withdraw.
 We can feel like no one else in the world understands how we feel.
 But common humanity means you are not alone.
 Somewhere in the world right now, someone understands because they are feeling it too.